- I have accepted admission. Now what?

 Students will begin applying for summer research grants in February.
 Please check the CAH website for information about how to apply for summer research grants, then.
 You will also receive information about applying for summer research grants from the DGSA, Stacy Weiss.
 You are always welcome to contact the DGSA with your questions.

 The DGS will serve as the preliminary advisor for incoming students related to course selections and other academic matters.
 By the end of the first year, each student will submit a capstone project prospectus and indicates who his/her thesis advisor will be based on their mutual agreement to work together.
+Advisors must be core faculty in the CAH program.
+It is permissible to choose to have two co-advisors as long as one is a core faculty member in the CAH program.

 You can learn more about the vibrant city of Durham, home of Duke University, through information gathered by Duke's Admissions team in this "Get to Know the Bull City" website.